-There are different types of conditionals and each has its own functions.
-So, let us get to know them.
+There are different types of conditionals and each serves a specific function:

 Zero Conditional Clause Marker

 A clause marker is a term that introduces a dependent clause.
 In the conditional mood, the word 'if' is commonly used as a clause marker to introduce the condition.
 The word 'When' can also be used as a clause marker in the conditional mood to introduce a dependent clause expressing a hypothetical situation that is expected to occur in the future.